christoph-phillips/blog/content/blog/fasted-training-for-distance-runners.md

   process of training.

-  Its a very unique experience, and one which gives you more focus and attention in your daily life too.
+  It's a very unique experience, and one which gives you more focus and attention in your daily life too.

   Your body is working in a fundamentally different way using different